 The word "periodontal" literally means "around the tooth".
-Periodontal diseases are serious bacterial infections that destroy the attachment fibers and supporting bone that hold your teeth in your mouth.
-If left untreated, these diseases can lead to tooth loss so is important to contact our Long Island Periodontist.
+Periodontal diseases are serious bacterial infections that destroy the attachment fibers and supporting bone that holds your teeth in your mouth.
+If left untreated, these diseases can lead to tooth loss, so it's important to contact our Long Island Periodontist.
 There are many forms of periodontal disease.
 The most common type is adult periodontitis, which can affect young adults in their early 20's.
 In general, the earlier periodontal disease is detected and treated, the better the long term outcome will be.

 Who Gets Periodontal Disease?

 Various factors, alone or in combination, can make anyone susceptible to periodontal disease.
-Oral hygiene, specific health problems - ie.-diabetes, circulatory issues, life-style choices such as use of tobacco, alcohol, or drugs, hormonal changes from puberty on, genetic pre-disposition among the most common.
-Smoking and its release of nicotine into the bloodstream is one of the biggest issues relating to the inception and severity of periodontal disease.
-Women are more susceptible at various stages of life due to hormonal changes affecting the oral cavity, including the onset of puberty, pregnancy and menopause.
+Oral hygiene, specific health problems like diabetes, circulatory issues, lifestyle choices such as tobacco, alcohol, or drugs, and hormonal changes from puberty, genetic pre-disposition are among the most common.
+Smoking and its release of nicotine into the bloodstream are among the biggest issues relating to periodontal disease's inception and severity.
+Women are more susceptible to various life stages due to hormonal changes affecting the oral cavity, including the onset of puberty, pregnancy, and menopause.